RyanGibb/cubes/README.md

 ![cubes_markov_chain.svg](MarkovChain/cubes_markov_chain.svg)

-The square boxes denote a segment with 0 length.
-These are to simplify the building of the Markov Chain.
-They are the same as an epsilon transition in a state machine.
+The square boxes denote a segment with 0 length and simplify the building of the Markov Chain.
+They are similar to an epsilon transition in a state machine.